 Recognize & Remove focus on the signs and symptoms of concussion and removing yourself from the activity right away.
 Refer & Recover are about getting the appropriate medical attention and recovery plan.

 Lastly, under Return is the letter of clearance from an athlete’s doctor that is required by Sport Manitoba sports in order to return to sport.
 No athlete who has been diagnosed with a concussion can return to play without it.

 Adam said this takes the ultimate decision out of volunteer coaches’ hands.

 You can find the letter of clearance here.

 Adam is passionate about the safety of all athletes, no matter which sport they play.

 “Concussions are not just a basketball, hockey, or football problem,” he said.
 “They are a sport problem.”

 Ayva believes the new website is an important tool in generating awareness.

-With this information, we hope concussion questions can be answered and basketball athletes (and all athletes) can stay safe.
+With this information, we hope concussion questions can be answered and people in both sport and non-sport settings can stay safe.